thisisevilevil/evilevil365/_drafts/2024-04-08-UpdateDriversBIOS-DellCommandUpdate.md

 Test these settings out and see if they work out fo you.
 Change the settings accordingly based on your testing and your orgs needs.
 The settings "System restart deferral", "Installation Deferral" and "Delay" is the ones you can adjust based on your needs and deployment rings.

+You can also check if the settings deployed by navigating to the following reg key on the device: HLKM:\SOFTWARE\Policies\Dell\UpdateService\Clients\CommandUpdate\Preferences\Settings

 #### Sample deployment rings